pydicom/pynetdicom/docs/user/ae.rst

 >>> ae.supported_contexts = StoragePresentationContexts
 >>> ae.add_supported_context(VerificationSOPClass)

-As the association requestor you're limited to a total of 128 requested presentation contexts.
-Attempting to add more than 128 contexts will raise a ``ValueError`` exception.
+As the association acceptor you're not limited in the number of supported presentation contexts.

 When you add presentation contexts as shown above, the following transfer syntaxes are used by default for each context: